bifurcationkit/BifurcationKit.jl/docs/src/plotting.md

 ## Plotting directly using the field names

-You can define your own plotting functions using the internal fields of `br` which is of type [ContRes](@ref).
+You can define your own plotting functions using the internal fields of `br` which is of type [`ContResult`](@ref).
 For example, the previous plot can be done as follows:

 ```
 plot(br.branch[1, :], br.branch[2, :])